awiechert/Fennec/README.md

 To cite this application, you may use the following citation format:

-Ladshaw, A.P., "FENNEC - Fallout Estimation made Numerically from a Nuclear Event Code," <Version #>, https://github.com/aladshaw3/fennec, Accessed on (Month) (Day), (Year).
+Ladshaw, A.P., "FENNEC - Fallout Estimated Numerically from Nuclear Events in Cities," <Version #>, https://github.com/aladshaw3/fennec, Accessed on (Month) (Day), (Year).

 "Fork fennec" to create a new MOOSE-based application.